MelwinKfr/gitlab-webhook-translator/README.md

 ]}
 ```
 ### Attributes
+- `name`: Allow you to easily spot your translation inside  logs.
 - `token`: Optional, used to filter translations.
 It is compared with header `"X-Gitlab-Token"`.
 - `condition`: Optional, used to filter translations.
 It must be a correct Javascript if statement's condition.
-- `target`: Required object to define the targeted service
+- `target`: Required object to define the targeted service.
     - `method`: A string specifying the HTTP request method.
 Defaults to `"GET"`.
     - `protocol`: Defaults to `"http"`.
 You can choose between `http` or `https`.
     - `host`: A domain name or IP address of the server to issue the request to.